mertgulmus/demo-widget/README.md

 # Demo Widget ScandiPWA Extension

 This extension lets you use the Demo Widget, without making any code changes.

+## Authors
+* Mert Gulmus (mert.gulmus@scandiweb.com) *feel free to reach out*
+* Artūrs Strucinskis (arturs.strucinskis@scandiweb.com)

+## About ScandiPWA support
+If your ScandiPWA version doesn't support using packages, you need to add the widget in ```root/scandipwa/src/component/WidgetFactory/WidgetFactory.component.js``` as we added in the WidgetFactory plugin file.
+Then you need to copy ```root/scandipwa/packages/demo-widget/src/component/DemoWidget``` folder into ```root/scandipwa/src/component``` folder.
+If you corrected all pathways, it should work without any problems.

 ## How to install
 * Download this repository